UK & International Shipping Available

 The specific rotation can be determined by the distance between successive minima or maxima, as the distance between these points is equivalent to a specific rotation of .
 Therefore, the specific rotation of the polarisation plane can be calculated by adjusting the values in the below equation

-where L is the distance between the consecutive extrema that are measured, and C is the concentration of the solution the laser is passing through.
+Where L is the distance between the consecutive extrema that are measured, and C is the concentration of the solution the laser is passing through.
 The values of the specific rotation can then be compared to a mathematical fit using Drude’s expression.

-Sources of error
+Sources of Error

 • Inhomogeneity of solution – the presence of bubbles within the sugar solution will prevent accurate results being obtained